FelipeSandoval/LetterGame/README.md

 - i believe the ```doesnt work

-- Data base connection, never ever ever do this its a huge segurity breach, this belongs to the back end
+- Data base connection, never ever ever do this its a huge segurity breach, this belongs to the back end.
+If it is back end just put it on a separate file

 - Credentials, you should never handle this on the front end, its a sin and you should only persist tokens and data to display, if you really have to at least use enviroment (you can use enviroment for ports and URL's in general or at least a respath).